Skip to main content

 Common indicators someone else has accessed your account:

-• You get a sign-in confirmation email you didn't trigger
+• You get a sign-in confirmation, password-reset, or order confirmation email you didn't trigger

-• Your password "doesn't work anymore" (someone changed it)
+• Your password "doesn't work anymore" (someone may have changed it)

 Activity indicators